ninjaframework/ninja-appengine/README.md

 This is needed to setup the dev environment.
 If you forget this you'll get a lot of strange error messages especially in tests.

-When using persistence you have to register your objectify models via an OfyService.
+When using persistence you have to register your objectify models.
-Please refer to https://code.google.com/p/objectify-appengine/wiki/BestPractices OfyService.
+Please refer to https://code.google.com/p/objectify-appengine/wiki/BestPractices OfyService for some best practises.

-The OfyService will look roughly like the following class.
-We usually put the class under conf.OfyService.
+In Ninja's context it is best to create a Guice Provider.
+That we you are able to inject Objectify into your classes.
+We usually put the class under conf.ObjectifyProvider:

-    public class OfyService {
+    public class ObjectifyProvider implements Provider<Objectify> {

         static {
-            factory().register(Thing.class);
-            factory().register(OtherThing.class);
+            factory().register(Model1.class);
+            factory().register(Model2.class);
             ...etc
         }

+        @Override
-        public static Objectify ofy() {
+        public Objectify get() {
             return ObjectifyService.ofy();
         }

+    }

+You then have to bind your Provider in your conf.Module class:

-        public static ObjectifyFactory factory() {
+    public class Module extends AbstractModule {

-            return ObjectifyService.factory();
+        protected void configure() {

+            // bind your Objectify.class to your provider like so: bind(Objectify.class).toProvider(ObjectifyProvider.class);

+            install(new AppEngineModule());

         }

     }

 More about Objectify: https://code.google.com/p/objectify-appengine/